 In either position and no matter where you’re sitting, we suggest heading up to the 500 level for nap time.
 The outer perimeter is one of the quietest areas of the stadium, it’s usually not that crowded and it is often shaded.
 Plus there’s great views of the skyline.

 Walk a few laps up here and your kid should be out in no time.
-We felt comfortable playing white noise or a lullaby out loud on our phones up here, because we’re not close enough to people to bother them.
+We felt comfortable playing white noise or a lullaby out loud on our phones up here, because we were not close enough to people to bother them.

 Lastly, if you have little baby who will easily sleep on your chest, we suggest heading to the Mothers’ Nursing Room.
 As long as there are no mothers waiting to nurse and there are available chairs (it’s usually pretty empty), cozy up here for a quite nap.
 This is particularly useful if it’s hot outside.